Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WORDS.md

 - associated fees or charges
 - settle any outstanding matters promptly.
 - so we've had to postpone installing an elevator
+- Could you spell that for me please?
+- Okay.
+Right, well that's about all I need to know
+- you'll need to come in to the library and `fill out/fill in` some forms
+- Like all libraries there's a fine system `in place`.
+- Its economy has been totally transformed.
+- I went there in 1993 `just after graduating from university.`
+- Then I realized having a bike meant `he could get where he wanted to go` without much trouble.
+- Other local carpenters could only accept jobs `in a three-kilometer radius,`
+- But `in order to continue operating` we need to have `a constant supply` of bikes which we send out every six months.
+- The local economy has developed so much, `you wouldn't recognize it as the same place.`
+- Winning the award helped `raise our profile`, and the money enabled us to pay all our shipping costs, which `represent our greatest expense.`
+- We're currently looking to invest in computers `so that` our office staff `can do an even better job`.
+- Because of our work, people in `a number of` countries now `have a better standard of living`
+- Now there are `many ways in` which you can support the work of Pedal Power
+- `we're always interested to` hear of other places that would benefit from receiving a consignment of bikes,

 You are a native English speaker who has complete mastery of the language.
 I'm currently preparing for the speaking section of the IELTS General Training exam.
 Could you assist me by categorizing and providing some commonly used connective phrases by native speakers based on different functional scenarios?
 It would be really helpful if you could provide example sentences to illustrate their usage.